-- Upgrading Emergency Responder - Before you upgrade to the latest version of Emergency Responder, you must ensure that it is compatible with your existing version of Unified CM.
-You can use the Cisco Unified Communications Compatibility Tool to research this issue: http://tools.cisco.com/ITDIT/vtgsca/VTGServlet - You must upgrade Emergency Responder before you upgrade Unified CM.
-Only after you have installed the new version of Emergency Responder can you then upgrade Unified CM. - After you have upgraded both Emergency Responder and Unified CM, you must then update the Unified CM Version on Emergency Responder. - See Table 1: Upgrading Tasks, on page 46 for the correct upgrade order and additional information about this subject. - · Emergency Responder Versions - Different versions of Emergency Responder cannot be deployed in the same Emergency Responder group.
+- Upgrading Emergency Responder - Before you upgrade to the latest version of Emergency Responder, you must ensure that it is compatible with your existing version of Unified CM. - You must upgrade Emergency Responder before you upgrade Unified CM.
+Only after you have installed the new version of Emergency Responder can you then upgrade Unified CM. - After you have upgraded both Emergency Responder and Unified CM, you must then update the Unified CM Version on Emergency Responder. - See Table 2: Upgrading Tasks, on page 56 for the correct upgrade order and additional information about this subject. - If you have different security passwords in the active and inactive versions, and when you switch back to a lower version, ensure that you change the security password in the lower version to be same as the higher version.
+Follow these steps to change the security password: - 1.
+Switch the publisher node to a lower version. - 2.
+Change the security password of the publisher node to the new password which is same as the higher version.

+- 3. Switch the subscriber to a lower version. - 4.
+Change the security password of the subscriber node to the new password which is same as the higher version. - Emergency Responder Versions - Different versions of Emergency Responder cannot be deployed in the same Emergency Responder group.
 The primary and the standby Emergency Responder servers must be running the same version of Emergency Responder.
 If you are upgrading to the most recent version of Emergency Responder, also make sure to upgrade both Emergency Responder servers.